CNAG-Biomedical-Informatics/cbicall/docs-site/docs/usage/end-to-end-example-mit.md

 <Tabs groupId="workflow-mode">
 <TabItem value="mit-single-sample-run" label="MIT single-sample run" default>

-## 1. Before running mtDNA calling you must have a `bam` file coming from wes/wgs
+## 1. Before running mtDNA calling you must have a BAM file from WES/WGS

 > **Does it matter if I ran WES/WGS with GATK 3.5 or GATK 4.6?**
     No. CBIcall will detect and use the `bam` files produced by either version.
     Just make sure that `bam` files are available — **FASTQ input is not supported**.

-CBIcall expects a BAM file from a previous wes/wgs run:
+CBIcall expects a BAM file from a previous WES/WGS run:
 ```
 CNAG999_exome
 └── CNAG99901P_ex  <--- ID taken from here